 The founder and chairman of the museum, George M. Drakopoulos, received the Athens Academy Award and the World Ship Trust's Award for Individual Achievement for the foundation of the museum.
-A non-profit institution, it was founded in 1983 and in 1985 opened to the public in a Mykonian building of the 19th century, located in the area known as Tria Pigadia in the town center.
+As a non-profit institution, the Museum was founded in 1983 and in 1985 it was opened to the public in a Mykonian building of the 19th century, located in the area known as Tria Pigadia in the town center.

 The museum aims to undertake the preservation, promotion and study of Greek maritime history and tradition and specializes in the merchant-ship history of the Aegean Sea.
 The Aegean Maritime Museum was the first ever Greek museum to restore living historical exhibits as they were originally designed and built.

 Step into the Aegean Maritime Museum, and you will be instantly transported to a bygone era of maritime exploration and trade.
 The museum's first exhibit, "The Aegean and the Sea: From Mythology to Reality", delves into the mythical tales of ancient Greek gods and heroes, whose adventures on the high seas were woven into the fabric of Greek culture.
 From Odysseus' epic journey to Jason's quest for the Golden Fleece, these captivating stories come alive through intricate displays and captivating visuals.

 As you delve deeper into the museum, you'll encounter a remarkable collection of model ships and vessels that once traversed the Aegean Sea.
 From ancient warships to merchant vessels, these meticulously crafted models showcase the evolution of shipbuilding techniques throughout the ages.
 Discover the intricate details of each vessel and marvel at the skill and craftsmanship that went into constructing these seaworthy marvels.